textpattern/textpattern.github.io/themes/front-end-themes.md

   }
 ```

 The last item (`txp-type`) and it’s associated value is a constant; it must always exist and never change.
-The other five  items can be changed anytime via the Themes panel.
-As already described earlier, click the theme’s name in the Name column of the themes table to bring up the form and its fields for editing.
+The other five  items can be changed anytime via the Themes panel, as already described earlier.
+Click the theme’s name in the Name column of the themes table to bring up the **Edit theme** form.

 ![Click theme name](https://docs.textpattern.com/img/click-theme-name.png)